Call of Duty: Ghosts: Downloadable content

-The second map pack, Devastation, was released on the Xbox 360 and Xbox One on April 3, 2014, and on Windows, PlayStation 3, and PlayStation 4 on May 8, 2014.
+The second map pack, Devastation, was released on the Xbox 360 and Xbox One on April 3, 2014, and on PlayStation 3, PlayStation 4, and Windows, on May 8, 2014.
 It contains an exclusive playlist for owners of the DLC.
 The pack introduces four new multiplayer maps: "Ruins", "Behemoth", "Collision", and "Unearthed".
 The map Unearthed is a re-make of the fan-favorite map Dome from Modern Warfare 3.
 It includes a new hybrid multiplayer weapon called the Ripper, which Season Pass owners received early.
 On the map "Ruins", Predator from the Predator film series appears as a playable character.
 Additionally, it includes the next installment in the Extinction episodic contents, titled "Mayday".

-The third map pack, Invasion, was released on the Xbox 360 and Xbox One on June 3, 2014, and on Windows, PlayStation 3, and PlayStation 4 on July 3, 2014.
+The third map pack, Invasion, was released on the Xbox 360 and Xbox One on June 3, 2014, and on PlayStation 3, PlayStation 4, and Windows, on July 3, 2014.
 It contains an exclusive playlist for owners of the DLC.
 The pack introduces four new multiplayer maps: "Pharaoh", "Departed", "Mutiny", and "Favela", a re-make of the fan-favorite map of the same name from "Modern Warfare 2".
 It includes the third Extinction episodic content, titled "Awakening".

-The final map pack, Nemesis, was released on the Xbox 360 and Xbox One on August 5, 2014, and on Windows, PlayStation 3, and PlayStation 4 on September 4, 2014.
+The final map pack, Nemesis, was released on the Xbox 360 and Xbox One on August 5, 2014, and on PlayStation 3, PlayStation 4, and Windows, on September 4, 2014.
 It contains an exclusive playlist for owners of the DLC.
 The pack introduces four new multiplayer maps: "Goldrush", "Subzero", "Dynasty", and a reimagined version of the map "Shipment" from Call of Duty 4: Modern Warfare, "Showtime".
 It includes the final Extinction episode, titled "Exodus".